- AUSM / Study Abroad

 About Master's in Community Organizing

 The Autonomous University of Social Movements is a unique organizing/education project dedicated to the theory, practice and context of community organizing and popular education.
 Grounded in a commitment to developing effective strategies for profound social change, the AUSM (pronounced “awesome”) Master’s Program in Community Organizing is based in a vibrant community center in Albany Park, Chicago.
-Student praxis involves development of strong critical theoretical foundations tested against and refined during daily participation in social movements at the Centro Autónomo and around Chicago.
-This includes:
+Student praxis involves development of critical theoretical foundations tested against daily participation in social movements at the Centro Autónomo and around Chicago.
+The program includes:

 -Popular education theory and practice